Chemical waste may include:

 "Unknowns" are chemicals that are found in the lab either with an illegible label or no label at all.
 We cannot guess at what these wastes are.
 There is a strict and expensive protocol that Safety staff are required to follow in order to manage this type of waste.
 Please inspect your chemicals monthly as required by the Lab Safety Program to eliminate or minimize unknown chemicals in your lab.

-Containers of acutely toxic or reactive chemicals must be securely closed and tagged for hazardous waste disposal.
-Never re-use these containers to collect waste.
+Containers of highly hazardous or reactive chemicals are required to be securely closed and tagged for waste disposal.
+Never re-use these types of containers to collect waste.

 Contaminated debris: broken glassware, gloves, pipettes, etc.